How to Set Up Google Analytics in 2019 [Ultimate Guide]

-To see data about the shopping activities of your customers within the sales funnel: A customer’s journey from the first touchpoint to a purchase product page views, adding and/or removing products from shopping carts, transactions, etc., enable Enhanced Ecommerce reporting.
+To see data about the shopping activities of your customers within the sales funnel (product page views, adding and/or removing products from shopping carts, transactions, etc.), enable Enhanced Ecommerce reporting.

 Submit the settings.
-To start collecting Ecommerce data and send it to Google Analytics, you’ll need to add tracking code to your website or app.
-See Google Analytics Help for more information, or contact a fellow developer.
+To start collecting ecommerce data and sending it to Google Analytics, you’ll need to add a tracking code to your website or app.

-From now on, you can make data-driven decisions based on the data about orders and shopping activities of your users.
-Navigate to Conversions → Ecommerce reports in the navigation menu to see the information you need.
+From now on, you can make data-driven decisions based on data about orders and shopping activities of your users.
+Just navigate to Conversions → Ecommerce reports in the navigation menu to see the information you need.

-Google Analytics allows you to see your data organized according to the Default Channel Grouping, provided for a number of the most common sources of traffic: Paid Search, Organic Search, Email, Social Network, Direct, etc. You can change the way data is displayed in your reports, by grouping sources of traffic at your discretion.
+Google Analytics allows you to see your data organized by the default channel grouping, which is provided for a number of the most common sources of traffic:

-For example, if your advertising campaigns are divided by region or category, you can set up a Custom Channel Grouping to aggregate data, and compare the performance of these campaigns, by region or category.
+For example, if your advertising campaigns are divided by region or category, you can set up a custom channel grouping to aggregate data and compare the performance of campaigns by region or category.

-Alerts in Google Analytics keep you informed about deviations in indicators for user behavior or website performance.
-For example, you can set up an alert for the event that a daily bounce rate exceeds 20%, and fix the problem in a timely manner.
+Alerts in Google Analytics keep you informed about deviations in user behavior and website performance indicators.
+For example, you can set up an alert if the daily bounce rate exceeds 20% so you can fix the problem in a timely manner.

-Go to Admin → View (select the View) → Custom Alerts → +New Alert and set up the alert.
+To do this, go to Admin → View (select the View) → Custom Alerts → +New Alert and set up an alert.

-From now on, you’ll be notified by email if the bounce rate gets greater than 20%.
+From now on, you’ll be notified by email if the bounce rate is greater than 20%.

 - See what share of traffic and sales were acquired through AdWords.

-- Find out what users do after they click on your ads, and land on your website’s pages.
-By measuring marketing performance indicators, such as bounce rate, pages per session, and session duration, you’ll be able to see the performance of your campaigns in Google Analytics reports, and make better decisions about budget reallocation and ad content.
-For example, by measuring click-through rate (CTR) and bounce rate for an ad group, you will be able to understand what your users expect to see, and why they navigate away.
-Read more in the AdWord Help.
+- Find out what users do after they click on your ads and land on your website’s pages.
+By measuring marketing performance indicators such as bounce rate, pages per session, and session duration, you’ll be able to see the performance of your campaigns in Google Analytics reports and make better decisions about allocating your budget and the contents of your ads.
+For example, by measuring the click-through rate (CTR) and bounce rate for an ad group, you’ll be able to understand what your users expect to see and why they navigate away.

-- Improve conversion rates by retargeting ads at the right audiences, while considering who your users are, and what they are looking for.
+- Improve conversion rates by retargeting ads at the right audiences while considering who your users are and what they’re looking for.
 Create remarketing segments in Google Analytics and target them to AdWords audiences.
-Read AdWord Help for more information.
+Read AdWords Help for more information.

-To link the accounts, go to Admin → Property → AdWords Linking.
+To link accounts, go to Admin → Property → AdWords Linking.
 Select the account you want to link and click Continue.
-Turn linking ON for each view in which you want to see the data from Google AdWords.
+Turn on linking for each view in which you want to see data from Google AdWords.
 Don’t forget to save the changes.

-This will allow you to monitor the performance data across all marketing services in Google Analytics, analyze advertising costs, revenue and ROI for your campaigns as a whole, as well as for individually taken campaigns, ads, or keywords.
+This will allow you to monitor performance data across all marketing services in Google Analytics as well as analyze advertising costs, revenue, and ROI for your campaigns as a whole and for individual campaigns, ads, and keywords.

-To import the cost data, go to Admin → Property → Data Import, create a new data set and select Cost Data.
+To import cost data, go to Admin → Property → Data Import, create a new data set, and select Cost Data.

 Specify the name of the data set and the view where you want to see the data.

-Specify dimensions and metrics you want to upload.
-We need to know the advertising source/medium and the customer acquisition cost.
-It’s better to choose Summation in the Import Behavior, otherwise the data will be overwritten.
+Then specify dimensions and metrics you want to upload.
+In our example, we want to know the advertising source/medium and the customer acquisition cost.
+It’s better to choose Summation in Import Behavior; otherwise, the data will be overwritten.

-Now that you have determined the cost data schema, you should import the data to Google Analytics.
-You can do it manually by uploading data as CSV files (see more in the Help article).
-Just keep in mind that this task can be quite time-consuming and error-prone.
+Now that you’ve determined the cost data schema, you should import the data to Google Analytics.
+You can do it manually by uploading data as CSV files (see more in this help article).
+This isn’t the best way to work with data, however, as it might be time-consuming and error-prone.